"Extraordinary things happen when we see the art, not the disability"

-Her own visual impairment has never curbed her own ambitions and vision as an opera singer and producer, and formidAbility formalises her work into an incorporated non-profit company which puts accessibility at the heart of the creative process, rather than adding it as an afterthought, and collaborates with the world’s foremost artists working for or with disability.
+Her own visual impairment has never curbed her own ambitions and vision as an opera singer and producer, and formidAbility formalises her work into an incorporated non-profit company.